 - Psychology (not PY1040, PY3752, PY3810)

 - Native Studies

 Students pursuing an Arts degree with the University of Alberta will be required to complete a minimum of 6 credits but no more than 18 credits in non-arts related courses.
 For a list of options to fulfill this requirement, speak with an Academic Advisor in Student Services.

 Bachelor of Arts (B.A.)
 Majors and Minors

 Areas of Concentration

-Bachelor of Arts degree at the University of Alberta requires a minimum of 30 credits to a maximum of 42 credits at the senior level for the major and requires a minimum of 12 credits to a maximum of 42 credits at the senior level for the minor area of concentration.
-At least 15 senior credits of the major and at least 6 senior credits of the minor must be completed at the University of Alberta, Faculty of Arts.
+Bachelor of Arts degree at the University of Alberta requires a minimum of 30 credits to a maximum of 48 credits at the senior level for the major.
+A minimum of 15 senior credits of the major must be completed at the University of Alberta, Faculty of Arts.
 Students must declare a major.
 No minor is required, but students may declare a second major and/or one or more minors.

 Honours Bachelor of Arts programs are available at the University of Alberta and admission to these is usually at the second year level.
-If you are interested in this option, GPRC can offer one year (30 credits) toward the Honours B.A. for some majors.
-Consult an advisor for further details.
+If students are interested in this option, GPRC can offer one year (30 credits) toward the Honours B.A. for some majors.
+Consult an Academic Advisor for further details.